Popularity Feedback Constrains Innovation in Cultural Markets: Introduction

-We explore these hypotheses through a large-scale online experiment in which participants ($N=1\,008$) iteratively observe a cultural market of images and populate it with their own drawing after having selected an image to improve.
+We address these gaps in a large-scale online experiment in which participants ($N=1\,008$) iteratively observe a cultural market of images and populate it with their own drawing after having selected an image to improve.
 Our experiment thus implements both selection and creation steps, therefore capturing the two major forces of cultural evolution \citep{Mesoudi2021}.
 We find that access to popularity information (about how many times items were copied) leads to less diverse cultural markets; slower innovation; and initially less aesthetic and creative images, although this trend may be reversed in the long-run, possibly due to social feedback protecting high-quality innovations.
-These effects are mediated by alterations of both selection and creation.
+These effects are associated with changes to both selection and creation steps.
 During selection, popularity information triggers a process of cumulative advantage, whereby participants preferentially choose to build upon popular ideas, which undermines diversity and amplifies popularity inequalities.
-Moreover, in line with our cultural runaway hypothesis, individuals make less disruptive changes when provided with popularity information, and they are more likely to extend existing visual patterns instead.
+Finally, individuals make less disruptive changes under popularity feedback.
+We discuss what can possibly lead to these changes in the emergent cultural dynamics.